Mixing times for the open ASEP at the triple point: Introduction

 \end{theorem}

-This confirms Conjecture 1.9 by Gantert et.\ al in \cite{GNS:MixingOpen} for the open ASEP at the triple point, where $\tilde{A}=\tilde{C}=0$ and $\kappa=0$.
-To our best knowledge, this is the first time a sub-diffusive bound on the mixing time for a partially asymmetric system is established; see \cite{S:MixingTASEP} for the statement of Theorem \ref{thm:MixingTimesTriple} when $q=0$.
-We conjecture that Theorem \ref{thm:MixingTimesTriple} remains valid in the \textbf{maximal current phase} when we allow for general $A,C \leq 1$.
+This confirms Conjecture 1.9 by Gantert et.\ al in \cite{GNS:MixingOpen} for the open ASEP at the triple point {under Liggett's condition, i.e., when $\tilde{A}=\tilde{C}=0$ and $\kappa=0$, and where we have the simple parameter expression } To our best knowledge, this is the first time a sub-diffusive bound on the mixing time for a partially asymmetric system is established; see \cite{S:MixingTASEP} for the statement of Theorem \ref{thm:MixingTimesTriple} when $q=0$.
+We conjecture that Theorem \ref{thm:MixingTimesTriple} remains valid in the \textbf{maximal current phase} when we allow for general $A,C \leq 1$ {; see Remark~\ref{rem:MaxCurrent} on the possible extension of our arguments to the maximal current phase}.
 When $\kappa=\frac{1}{2}$, we obtain the following bound on the mixing time. \begin{theorem} Let $q$ satisfy \eqref{def:TriplePointScaling} for $\kappa=\frac{1}{2}$ and some $\psi>0$.
 Let $\alpha,\beta,\gamma,\delta$ satisfy Liggett's condition.
 Assume that there exist some constants $\tilde{A},\tilde{C} \in \R$ such that \eqref{eq:ScalingCondition} holds for all $N\in \N$.
 Then for all $\varepsilon\in (0,1)$ fixed, we get that

 \end{theorem}

 We conjecture that the correct order of the mixing time in Theorem \ref{thm:MixingTimesKPZ} is $N^2$.
 This is supported by results of Corwin and Shen, as well as Parekh, who establish in \cite{CS:OpenASEPWeakly} and \cite{P:KPZlimit} convergence under the scaling of Theorem \ref{thm:MixingTimesKPZ} to the open KPZ equation, and by Knizel and Matetski as well as Parekh, who establish a one force one solution principle for the open KPZ equation \cite{KM:StrongFeller,P:KPZergodic}.
 On the way of establishing the main theorems, we will also prove bounds on moderate deviations and the variance of the current of the open ASEP in Proposition~\ref{pro:CurrentNtoO} and Corollary~\ref{cor:ModDevitationCurrentO}, as well as upper bounds on the mixing time in the weakly high density phase in Propositions~\ref{pro:MixingTimesWeaklyHighLow} and \ref{pro:MixingTimesWeaklyHighLowCritical}, which are of independent interest.